louthy/csharp-monad/README.md

         Assert.IsTrue(r.IsLeft() && r.Left() == "Error!!");
 ```

-You can also use the pattern matching methods to project the either value or to delegate to handlers, this makes the whole expression lazy:
+You can also use the pattern matching methods to project the either value or to delegate to handlers.

 __Example__